EwenQuim/ewenquim.github.io/articles/5-get-rid-of-tech-giants.md

 - Microsoft and Apple actually make a lot of money selling their OS, devices, softwares or cloud services.
 There is no problem for this kind of business, apart from the **quasi-monopolistic** situation in which these two companies find themselves.
 - The case of Amazon is a bit particular.
 A lot of their revenue comes from online retail.
 But even if AWS represent only 11% of their revenue, it rises to almost 50% of their operating income.
 AWS is a *nebula* of services (more than a hundred!) that are mostly cloud services (hosting, computational power…).
 Amazon control more than 1/3 of the cloud market, more than twice its competitors.[^amazonMarketShare]

-### a - The average user lack of knowledge <!-- omit in toc -->
+### a - The average user lack of knowledge

 These companies are controlling everything : I bet you are currently running an OS from Microsoft, Apple or Google, using a browser made by these companies…

 If not, congratulations, you’re probably a nerd! **And that’s the problem.**

 Don’t misunderstand me, the problem isn’t that you’re a nerd.
 The real issue is that you have to acquire technical knowledge to be free.
 It shouldn't be the case : not everyone is able to learn that!
 We can't know everything.
 You can't expect your grandma or your neighbor, who don't care about IT, to struggle against the system and set up weird nerdy things like Linux[^aboutLinux].
-But we'll talk about simple and easy alternative [later](#2-alternatives).
+But we'll talk about simple and easy alternative [later](#3-alternatives).

 Also, nobody reads the Terms and Conditions of these companies.